neurord/stochdiff/README.rst

 * a range specified with a colon, such as [1:4].
 If the lower or upper limit is missing it is taken to be 0 or the population size respectively.
 * an asterisk, [*] to match the whole population.

+The rate specified with ``<rate>`` is understood to be the *total* injection rate.
+In this example, we are injecting into three spines, so the rate will be 70 particles/ms for each of the spines, for a total of 210 particles/ms.

 .. note::

     Injecting into a non-existent spine will fail.

-See Purksmlstim.xml, Purkstim.xml, and Purkdifstim.xml for examples
+See Purksmlstim.xml, Purkstim.xml, and Purkdifstim.xml for examples.

 Output scheme File
 ------------------